Taiyelolu1/LA-Crime-Analysis/README.md

 I created a relationship between the DateTable and the Date_Occ as well as the Date_Rptd.
 I also created a relationship between the Age Band helper table and the Age Band column as well as the Report Delay helper table and the Report Delay (Days) column.

 ## Data Analysis & Visualization
+After completing the data cleaning and preparation, I began with my analysis and visualization.
+The visualizations were divided into four (4) report pages for easy navigation and clarity of analysis.
+These reports were used to effectively visualize key insights from this analysis.

+Some Key Insights from the data visualization are summarized below:

+1. **Overview**: This section gives an overwiew of the whole data.
+* There were a total of **1,005,198** crimes reported between 2020-2025 as of the time the data was collected (the data is frequently updated).
+* **Central** community station was the most affected area in terms of number of crimes reported.
+* The average victim age was **29years**.
+* The peak crime time was at **Night**.
+* The average YoY % crime change between 2020-2025 was **8.09%**.
+* The year **2022** had the highest number of crimes reported (235,258).